-Proposals will be accepted from current OSU faculty, staff, and students with teaching responsibilities or responsibilities related to the selection and coordination of educational resources for OSU courses.
+Proposals were accepted from current OSU faculty, staff, and students with teaching responsibilities or responsibilities related to the selection and coordination of educational resources for OSU courses.

-Funding will be distributed to recipients in the form of special pay.
+Funding was be distributed to recipients in the form of special pay.

 Are there additional expectations?

-Recipients will complete a memorandum of understanding with the OSU Libraries, which will include the following expectations:
+Recipients completed a memorandum of understanding with the OSU Libraries, which included the following expectations:

 - Completion of the online, asynchronous OER redesign training.

 - Redesign of existing course to use resources offered at no cost to students.